bakhumhlea/bloc-jams-jquery-starter/README.md

 v0.01

 ## Demo
 You can checkout My Chat by follow this link [here](https://djtatuu.netlify.com/).

-## Sending Feedback
-I am always open to [your feedback](https://github.com/bakhumhlea/dj-Tatuu-Jquery/issues).